javasop/Takweed/content/under-the-hood/index.md

 # How does this work under the hood?
+A lot of things around us somehow work.
+I will talk mainly about how things work under the hood.
+Specific:* How does the computer run a program?* Our code is just an assembly instruction* Processor archeticture